JonJWong/simfile-sidekick/README.md

 `-d` is directory, and a mandatory option.
 It is the directory where all your song packs are located.

+`-l` is log.
+It will generate a log file and output errors to it.

+`-u` will execute the unit tests.
+It supercedes every other flag, and will generate its own db.json and log file in the tests directory.
+Results will be sent to stdout.

 When finished, you should have a new db.json file in the same folder as scan.py.

 ### bot.py